BI Leadership Capability Assessment Framework

 Hariprasad Ramamoorthy

-BI Director · PMP® · PMI-ACP® · PSM I
+MS in Business Analytics · PMP® · PMI-ACP® · PSM I

-Years of BI & Analytics Leadership
+Years of IT & BI Leadership

 35%

-Increase in delivery accuracy at Vendasta
+Increase in delivery accuracy

-Annual GCP cost savings through platform optimisation
+Annual GCP cost savings through platform optimization

 12%